-CTE S Standards and Benchmarks 17.18 Understand the operation of various types of energy storage grid connected solar systems.
+CTE Standard ds and Benchmarks OIL Understand the operation of various types of energy storage grid connected solar systems.
+17.10 Onderstand the operation of various types of energy storage grid connected solar systems.
 17.19 Understand the operation of a grid-tied connected solar system and a grid interactive solar system.
 17.20 Understand the operation of an off-grid stand-alone solar system.
 17.21 Understand battery storage system for a stand-alone or grid-interactive solar PV system.
 17.22 Understand the charging characteristics and set points of a battery system.
 17.23 Understand module mismatch and the effect on PV modules, arrays, inverters and charge controllers.
 17.24 Understand the module sun exposure including tilt angle, shading and azimuth angle and the effect on PV modules, arrays, inverters and charge controllers.
 17.25 Understand the issues of voltage in micro inverter branch circuits and how to keep voltage rise less than two percent.
 17.26 Understand the difference between DC, single phase, AC, split phase AC systems and three phase AC systems and the advantages and disadvantages of each.
-18.0 Understand the permitting process for municipalities, the county and the stateThe student will be able to: 18.01 Describe documentation necessary to obtain a permit.
+18.0 Unders stand the permitting process for municipalities, the county and the stateThe student will be able to: 18.01 Describe documentation necessary to obtain a permit.
 18.02 Understand the job of the authority having jurisdiction.
 18.03 Understand eligibility for specific trades to apply for permits.
 18.04 Generate documentation for a solar system that would allow for permit submittal.
 19.0 Install subsystems and components at the siteThe student will be able to: 19.01 Utilize, draw and label schematics, instructions and recommended procedures in installing equipment while implementing all applicable personal and personnel safety and environmental protections measures.
 19.02 Understand general electrical installation principles; e.g. DC versus AC rated equipment; line and load; breaker ratings; conduit types and applications (metal electrical metal tubing (EMT) in structure only when dc wiring present).
 19.03 Visually inspect and quick test PV modules.
 19.04 Assemble modules, panels and support structures as specified by the manufacturer.
 19.05 Install module array interconnect wiring; implement measures to disable or short circuit a module or array during installation.
 19.06 Complete final assembly, structural attachment and weather sealing of array to building or other support mechanism(s).